 The nightlife in Budapest is the stuff of legends.
-Plenty of backpackers come here just to party, and it’s a pretty awesome city to party in.
+Plenty of backpackers come here just to enjoy the nightlife as it’s one of the best party cities in Europe.
 Of course, the star of Budapest’s nightlife scene is the ruin bars.

 Built by enterprising young locals looking for a cool place to hang out and have a drink, these pubs built within dilapidated buildings with random decorations and secondhand furniture are super fun to visit.